Tilly Edinger: Early life

 Tilly Edinger was born to a wealthy Jewish family in 1897.
 Her father, Ludwig Edinger, founded Frankfurt's first neurological research institute, providing Edinger with multiple contacts in the scientific community that helped drive her career.
 She was the youngest of three siblings.
 Her brother Fritz was killed during the Holocaust and her sister Dr. Dora Lipschitz emigrated to the United States.
 As a teenager, Edinger began to lose her hearing.
 She required hearing aids, and as an adult she was completely deaf and could not hear without them.

 Edinger was educated at Schiller-Schule, which was a secondary school for girls in Frankfurt.
 In 1916, Edinger studied at University of Heidelberg and University of Munich to receive a major in zoology, but later changed to geology/paleontology.
 Edinger began work on a doctoral dissertation in 1920 with her mentor Fritz Drevermann at the University of Frankfurt.
 In 1921, parts of her doctoral thesis were published in the journal Senckenbergiana.
 After completing her degree, Edinger worked at the Geological-Paleontological Institute of the University of Frankfurt as an unpaid "Volunteer-Assistentin" (1921-1927).
 Edinger continued to work as an unpaid curator at the Senckenberg Museum (1927-1938).

 Later life

 Edinger began her professional career in 1921 as a paleontology research assistant at the University of Frankfurt, a position she held until 1927.
 That year, she moved to a curatorial position in vertebrate paleontology at the Naturmuseum Senckenberg where she continued to work until 1938, her position allowed her to spend time researching and studying vertebrates.
 While there, she wrote and then published in 1929 the founding work of paleoneurology, Die Fossilen Gehirne (Fossil Brains), which was based on her discovery that mammalian brains left imprints on fossil skulls, allowing paleoneurologists to discern their anatomy.
 She used endocasts to examine the brain case's interior, a method that was influential in the field.
 She was heavily influenced in her work by Otto Schindewolf, Louis Dollo and Friedrich von Huene, contemporary vertebrate paleontologists.
 Being Jewish, her career in Germany became much more difficult to conduct when the Nazi Party rose to power in 1933 and began enforcing "racial laws" that targeted the Jewish population.
 For the next five years, she continued to work in secret at the Naturmuseum Senckenberg under the protection of the Museum Director, Rudolf Richter.
-Then, come summer of 1938, Edinger had applied for an American visa with the hope of being able to leave Germany.
-However, on November 9-10th of 1938, marking the night of the “Kristallnacht”, she was later discovered on the 11th and was forced to consider emigrating elsewhere.
+Then, in summer 1938, Edinger applied for an American visa with the hope of being able to leave Germany.
+However, after “Kristallnacht”, November 9-10th, she was discovered on 11th and was forced to consider emigrating elsewhere.
 In December 1938, Phillipp Schwartz former professor at the University of Frankfurt, used his formerly established Notgemeinschaft Deutscher Wissenschaftler im Ausland society to provide aid to Edinger.
 Through this society, she was provided a position as a translator in London in May 1939.
 Her American immigration visa was accepted just a year after she took the position in London.